What is babesiosis?

-Clindamycin, the treatment of choice for Babesia microti, the main Babesia species that infects humans, can also be used against Babesia in dogs.
+Clindamycin, the treatment of choice for Babesia microti, the main Babesia species to infect humans, can also be used against Babesia in dogs.
 Clindamycin is a readily available antibiotic and is an excellent starting point for treatment in many dogs.
 Your veterinarian will discuss any alternative and adjunctive treatments with you.

 What is the prognosis for a dog diagnosed with babesiosis?

-Currently, an effective vaccine is not commercially available to protect dogs against babesiosis.
+Currently, there is no effective vaccine available to protect dogs against babesiosis.

 Yes, humans can develop babesiosis.
-Although several species have been reported, the most common species infecting humans is Babesia microti which is transmitted by the deer or black-legged tick.
-New species of Babesia have also been identified in humans in California, Washington, and Missouri.
+Although several species have been reported, the most common species infecting humans is Babesia microti, transmitted by the deer or black-legged tick.